Cray-HPE/docs-sat/docs/install.md

    ```

 1. Edit `~/.config/sat/sat.toml` and set the username option in the `api_gateway`
-   section of the config file.
+   section of the configuration file.

    ```screen
    username = "crayadmin"